 When a shoot is moving fast from one pose to the next you’re bound to get the odd mistake.
 There are two mistakes with the photo on the left.

-The first posing mistake is her arm position.
+In the above example of foreshortening, the first posing mistake is her arm position.
 In the image on the left her forearm looks distorted, because of foreshortening.
 By moving her elbow back slightly and therefore not pointing to camera as much, her forearm is elongated as we can see more of it.

 How to improve the pose: